Tiny Utopian homes pop up in France

 Behold the Hexacube, a futuristic hut created by the Greek-born architect Georges Candilis in 1972.

 Candilis saw his building, which could be assembled and extended quite easily to suit the needs of its owner, as simple, modernist beach dwelling.

-Many Hexacubes were installed at a holiday village in the Mediterranean tourist resort of Port Leucate, though nowadays you're more likely to see one going for five figure sums over on popular online antiques marketplace 1stDibs.
+Many Hexacubes were installed at a holiday village in the Mediterranean tourist resort of Port Leucate, though nowadays you're more likely to see one going for five figure sums over on popular online antiques marketplace 1stDibs

 The show also has a couple of Jean Maneval's Bubble Houses.
 Only 30 were manufactured between 1968 and 1970, though this didn't prevent one of France's groovier tour companies from establishing a Bubble House resort in the Pyrenees.